okfn/okfn.github.com/blog/_posts/2014-08-19-datacentral.md

 HTML in an `_output` directory, that can then be inspected using a local webserver or pushed into a live VPS.
 All actions, from installation to generation and upload, can be carried out by means of a Makefile.

 If you're interested in reading more about Data Central and even trying it out (it's simple!), [check out the project site][13].
 We'd heartily welcome all possible feedback, so please let us know about any bugs, suggestions or feature requests at the Datacentral [issue tracker][14].
+Finally, you can see it in action in our (in development) Portuguese independent data hub, [Central de Dados][15].

   [1]: http://transparenciahackday.org